moxleydevelopment/project-2/README.md

 # Bartender Booking Applicatoin

-Basic CRUD application that allow user to log in to the applicaion
+Basic CRUD application that allows users to create a profile that will allow users to log in and view various bartenders to rent for various engaments that the user will host.
+There is also a portal for the bartenders to log into and view events that they are booked for.